 In A Nutshell

-To create this list, I take into account a VPN provider’s customer service, the reliability of their network, and their commitment to privacy.
+There are now over a hundred VPN providers located across the world.
+To create this list of the best VPN service providers, I test customer service, the reliability of their network, and commitment to privacy.
 I also research actual customer feedback posted in online forums.

 I recommend these VPN service providers:

-- The Best VPN For Privacy: Private Internet Access, VPN.AC, AirVPN (supports SSL tunneling)
+- VPN For Privacy: Private Internet Access, VPN.AC, AirVPN (supports SSL tunneling)

-- The Best VPNs For Torrenting: Private Internet Access, IPVanish, NordVPN
+- VPNs For Torrenting: Private Internet Access, ExpressVPN, NordVPN (based in Ecuador)

-- The Best VPNs For Unblocking Hulu, Netflix and YouTube: Private Internet Access, ExpressVPN
+- VPNs For Unblocking Hulu, Netflix and YouTube: ExpressVPN, Private Internet Access

-- The Best VPNs For iPhones/iPads: ExpressVPN, Private Internet Access
+- VPNs For iPhones/iPads: ExpressVPN, Private Internet Access

-- The Best VPNs For Android Devices: ExpressVPN, Private Internet Access
+- VPNs For Android: ExpressVPN, Private Internet Access

-- The Best VPNs for Bypassing Chinese Firewall: ExpressVPN, 12VPN, VPN.AC (for more info see my article The Best VPNs For China)
+- VPNs for Bypassing Chinese Firewall: ExpressVPN, 12VPN, VPN.AC (for more info see my article The Best VPNs For China)

-- The Best European-Based VPNs For Privacy: VPN.AC (Romania), Faceless.Me (Cyprus), AirVPN (Italy)
+- European-Based VPNs For Privacy: VPN.AC (Romania), AirVPN (Italy)

-- The Best VPNs Offering Dedicated IP Addresses: PureVPN, NordVPN (for more info see my article The Best VPN Providers That Offer Dedicated IPs)
+- VPNs Offering Dedicated IP Addresses: PureVPN, NordVPN (for more info see my article The Best VPN Providers That Offer Dedicated IPs)

 I no longer recommend these VPN service providers: